Jerry Maren, Last Surviving Lollipop Guild Member From ‘The Wizard Of Oz,’ Dies At 98

 Though Maren retired from acting in 2010, he continued to actively be a part of various different Wizard of Oz-themed gatherings, festivals, and other assorted events.

-The Oz actor’s career was finally recognized in 2013 when he was acknowledged for his significant contributions to film with a handprint and signature ceremony at the TCL Chinese Theatre.
+The Oz actor’s career was finally recognized in 2013 when he was acknowledged for his significant contributions to film with a handprint and signature ceremony at the TCL Chinese Theatre in Los Angeles.